Ria424/developers-animatesdk-docs/index.md

 ## Sample implementations

 Several sample JSFL implementations are available for Adobe Animate.
 You can review and install these files to familiarize yourself with the JavaScript API.
-The samples are in a folder named Samples within the [Samples.zip](https://github.com/AdobeDocs/developers-animatesdk-docs/raw/master/downloads/Samples.zip).
+The samples are in a folder named Samples.

 ### Sample Shape command